matchy109/cookie-sync-simulation/README.md

 ### check and feel cookie-sync
 * access the "http://www.sandbox-2.com" with web browser (chrome or firefox)
- * should show web page
+ * should show sandbox-2 web page and redirect to sandbox-1 web page